This Indicator Measures The Power of a Price Move

 How Traders Use Stochastics

-This technique, applied as a three-day moving average on the slow stochastic, is shown in the bottom portion of the chart above.
+This technique, applied as a three-day moving average on the slow stochastic, is shown in the chart above.
 Signals are more frequent and can now occur at any time, rather than only at oversold or overbought extremes.

 Why Stochastics Matter To Traders